The Precise Moment: Tempered Glass

-Prince Rupert of Bohemia brought some curious glass drops from the Continent of the Royal Society in England in 1661.
+Prince Rupert of Bohemia (1619-1682) brought some curious glass drops from the Continent to England in 1660.
 They had been made by dripping molten glass in cold water.
 The tadpole-shaped drops could be hammered repeatedly on the heads without breaking.
 Why were they so strong?

 The drops remained a curiosity until, almost 200 years later, scientists discovered what was happening: when hot glass is quickly chilled, the fast-cooling outside layer is compressed.
 The slower-cooling inside is under tension.
 The only way to break the glass is to penetrate the tough outer layer and release the tension.